Two More Boats And Outboard Motor Arbitrage

 Modifying A CLC Skerry For Overnight Cruising

+NOTE: This boat is currently for sale.
 This project was a bit of a mad whirlwind of activity, with a ridiculously short, self-imposed deadline.
-Only two years ago I fully refurbished my CLC Skerry, and it was my only functional boat.
-The plan was to use it … Read More
+Only two years ago I fully refurbished my CLC Skerry, and it was my only functional … Read More

 Rat Island Small Boat Adventure – Oh Deer!